 |Superb image stabilization||Could be better in low light|

 Sensor: 1/2.3-inch, 12MP | Lens: 25-100mm f/2.0-4.9 | Waterproof: 15m | Freezeproof: -10ºC; | Shockproof: 2.1m | Monitor: 3-inch, 1,040K dots | Movies: 4K | User level: Beginner/intermediate

 Olympus’ Tough line of underwater cameras has apparently the most grounded notoriety here, and the organization has kitted its latest TG-6 model with highlights unequivocally towards the top-notch end of the scale. raw shooting?
 Check.
 4K video?
 That’s right, that as well.
 GPS?
 Damnation yes.
 Indeed, even a similar preparing motor as the OM-D E-M1 X mirrorless model highlights here.

 Together with a focal point that has the greatest gap of f/2 at the wide end and a pile of close-concentrating treats, what’s more, the underwater camera is absolutely prepared for all way of a land-based and submerged button.
 We do wish Olympus had moved things along somewhat further from what we found in the previous TG-5, in any case, which was our past top pick and not excessively unlike what we have here.

-We’re simply completing our full survey and keeping in mind that we can see it being a more grounded model, the TG-5 would, in any case, be a fine decision in case you’re on a more tightly spending plan.
+We’re simply completing our full survey and keeping in mind that we can see it being a more grounded model, like that of lawn mower the TG-5 would, in any case, be a fine decision in case you’re on a more tightly spending plan.

 |4K rather than Full HD video||No electronic viewfinder|